-- The diamonds
+- The Diamonds

 All diamond paintings are incomplete without the diamonds themselves.
 All kits include various colors of diamonds required to complete the painting.
-Each color of diamond has a code which is printed on the canvas and also on the packaging on the diamond, ad it is important to remember this code to make sure your painting does not get ruined.
+Each color of diamond has a code which is printed on the canvas and also on the packaging on the diamond, and it is important to remember this code to make sure your painting does not get ruined.
 The more colors there are, the more detailed the painting will be.

-- The tray
+- The Tray

 All painting with diamonds kits come with a plastic tray that has thin indentations to help separate the diamonds and make it easy for you to pick them up.
 The trays also have a dipped corner to help transfer the diamonds back into their packaging.

-- Diamond applicator tool
+- Diamond Applicator Tool

-All diamond painting come with a diamond applicator.
+All diamond painting kits come with a diamond applicator.
 These tools are cylindrical, and resemble the shape of a pen, which is why they’re sometimes called diamond application pens also.
 These pens come with a hollow end where the nib should be, where the diamond can stick and be transferred to the canvas from the tray.
 Glue or wax is applied to the nib to help the diamonds stick to the pen.

-While kits usually only include a single-drill applicator, a lot of websites and craft stores, including ours, sell diamond applicators that can apply up to 10 drills at a time.
+While kits usually only include a single-drill applicator, a lot of websites and craft stores, including ours, sell diamond applicators that can apply upto 10 drills at a time.
 This can be quite helpful if you are working on a large painting, or a large area of the painting which requires the same color.

-- Wax or glue
+- Wax or Glue

 Most kits come with a small tub of wax or glue for the diamond applicator tool, and are used to help the diamonds stick to the pens.